ftripier/spookyc/README.md

 Spookylang stands behind but one goal: to be the scariest programming language.
 Yes, I know, "What about Java 7?" as you wheel around to high-five your coworker.
 Enough merriment.

 In order to write Spookylang, our primary researcher first had to truly understand the meaning of fear.
-Failing to do that, our researcher proposed these language features:
+Failing to do that, our researcher instead proposed these language features:

 ## Spooky-Completeness 😈